 Despite its name, the cool-climate region surrounding Canberra is actually NSW soil.
 Taste your way around the dreamy Yass Valley, which is not only home to award-winning cellar doors but also restaurants you’ll want to linger in, not to mention producers specialising in the likes of truffles.
 Come here in winter to be part of a truffle hunt.

 In NSW’s Central West, Cowra’s 40 vineyards are the ideal destination for a delicious escape.
-Bucolic countryside of neat vines are tended by makers who champion sustainable viticulture, creating organic and biodynamic wines that you can sip at cellar doors or in pubs and restaurants throughout the region’s historic villages.
+The bucolic countryside of neat vines is tended by makers who champion sustainable viticulture, creating organic and biodynamic wines that you can sip at cellar doors or in pubs and restaurants throughout the region’s historic villages.
 Chardonnay is the hero with its ripe peach and melon highlights.

 Northwest of Canberra in southern NSW, the Hilltops region is known for its plump cherries and juicy stonefruit.
 This part of the state – which includes Young and the towns of Harden and Boorowa – is one of the most exciting emerging wine districts in NSW.

 The indecisive will not know which direction to look when landing in the Hunter Valley, a bucolic pocket of the state home to more than 150 cellar doors, not to mention boutique restaurants and providores.
 Australia’s oldest wine region, the Hunter Valley has forged an international reputation for acclaimed wines, from distinguished semillon and classic shiraz to emerging varieties.